 At the same time, this technology also comes with its drawbacks.
 Cost is a major impediment for the implementation of fuel cell technology, as the cells themselves are very expensive to manufacture.
 Hydrogen fuel cells are also very sensitive to high temperatures, making them unsuitable for some applications.

 Hydrogen fuel cells have already been successfully implemented in commercially available automobiles.
 The Toyota Mirai, for instance, is a vehicle powered by hydrogen fuel cells that can be purchased on the consumer vehicle market.
 Hydrogen fueling stations are still fairly hard to come by, but they are becoming more common.
-The state of California, for example, is currently home to 33 hydrogen stations.
+The state of California, for example, as of April 2021 is home to 52 hydrogen stations with 10 new stations under construction, another 29 in the permitting process, 11 being proposed, and 71 that are funded but not in development.
+It’s safe to say the state has doubled down on this endeavor and has seen not only the value in the market but in the future growth of this future fuel.

 On the grid level, relatively few hydrogen fuel cell projects are underway.
 One project that does have interesting potential, though, is a plan by UK gas company SSE to implement hydrogen fuel cells for power generation in Aberdeenshire.
 The project is intended to test the grid-level potential of hydrogen power, and it will likely yield valuable information for future projects of the same sort.